- Sun: Full Sun/Part Shade

 Bonnie Spinach is dark green, slow to bolt, and tolerates frost and heat.
 In most areas, plant in early spring or late summer.
 Gardeners in far southern regions can overwinter spinach and harvest until it flowers the next spring.

-Plant Spacing: 12 to 18 inches apart.
+Plant Spacing: 12 inches apart.
 Plants Per Person: 5 for fresh use; 10 for freezing.

 Secrets to Success »